 EndNote allows you to record and organise personal databases of searchable references to books, journal articles, conference papers and other publications.
 You can create your bibliographies automatically by inserting references from your EndNote library into a Word document.
 EndNote training is organised by the Library.

 English language support

 These workshops are designed for students needing English grammar assistance at an advanced level for academic writing.
-You will be sent an email when the 2014 dates are scheduled.

 The DAELT helps you self diagnose your ability in reading, writing, listening and speaking.
 We recommend that all non-English speaking background students take the DAELT.